Jtrnb/AtlasDrifter/Core Abilities/Aspect of the Runecarver.md

 ### <span style="font-weight:bold;color:rgb(33, 235, 60)">Action Dice</span>: 1d6, 1d8
 ## Effects:
+### <span style="font-weight:bold;color:rgb(240, 164, 0)">Runic Casting</span>
+- Spells you cast have a minimum duration of 1 round.
+- Instant spells that linger will continue to apply their effect along its area of influence for the entire round.
+	- If a projectile hits an enemy, it stops and any other enemy that moves into that projectile will be damaged.
 ### <span style="font-weight:bold;color:rgb(240, 164, 0)">Spellcasting</span>
 - The Aspect of the Runecarver provides you access to the power of the Arcane allowing you to cast a variety of different spells from your runes.
 - The origin location of your spells is a Rune, summoned by <span style="font-weight:bold;color:rgb(240, 164, 0)">Conjure Rune</span>